 It is a diverse sector that offers a host of opportunities to those thinking of pursuing a career it:

-- a popular second career option – many people coming in to this industry have limited or no previous experience, but a Service background means that many of the skills required are already in place (see the box titled ‘Translate your skills’ later in the feature).
+a popular second career option – many people coming in to this industry have limited or no previous experience, but a Service background means that many of the skills required are already in place (see the box titled ‘Transfer your skills’ later in the feature).

 Although the sector offers an array of different jobs (such as kitchen and catering assistants, bar staff, chefs/cooks and waiting staff) this feature focuses on the responsibilities of those in supervisory roles, such as catering managers.

 Catering managers plan, organise and develop the food and beverage services of organisations and businesses, while meeting food and hygiene standards, customer expectations and financial targets.
 Their role varies according to the size and nature of the business.
 In small establishments, catering managers usually have a hands-on position and are involved in the day-to-day running of the business.
 In larger organisations, they are usually assisted by other managers and supervisors in their handling of the different catering functions.